-Showing all 14 results
+Showing all 12 results

 This online course, for new or prospective clerks with little or no experience of Quaker clerking, is based on the on-site course with the same name.
 The five modules cover the clerk’s role before, during and after a Meeting for Worship for Business.
 We also consider why we use our particular business style in our meetings.
 We will focus on clerking local meetings, but clerks of other meetings, including area meetings, will also find they can learn much about their role.
 This course involves a time commitment of approximately two to three hours per week.